TVer: 2019–2021: NHK integration and corporate restructuring

-On June 23, 2021, TVer announced a third-party allotment of new shares to five major broadcasters in Osaka, namely MBS Media Holdings, ABC TV, Kansai TV, Yomiuri TV, and TV Osaka.
-After the capital increase, TV Osaka held 1.0%, and the other four companies held 1.8% each.
-The five broadcasters in Tokyo, who were previously equal leading shareholders, now hold 16.4% each.
+The following year, the company expanded its capital alliance beyond the Tokyo region.
+On June 23, 2021, TVer Inc. announced another third-party allotment of shares, this time to the five commercial broadcasters in Osaka (MBS Media Holdings, Asahi Television Broadcasting, Kansai Television, Yomiuri TV, and TV Osaka).
+Following this investment, Television Osaka held a 1.0% stake, while the other four Osaka broadcasters each held 1.8%.
+Consequently, the ownership stakes of the five Tokyo-based broadcasters were adjusted to 16.4% each, solidifying a broader collaborative framework among Japan's major commercial networks.